EZEDSEA/nba-player-stats/README.md

 # nba-player-stats
-Crawls NBA player stats from Yahoo using Puppeteer
+Scrapes NBA player stats from Yahoo using Puppeteer